finom/use-change/docs/ALTERNATIVE_README.md

 > Tip: If you don't want to repeat `use` method at every class, you can create another class that is going to extend other classes.
 For this example let's keep it simple.

-From now, when we want to have reactive access to the property we use this method but we also don't import hooks to our component anymore.
+From now, when we want to have reactive access to the property at React component we use this method and we also don't import hooks to our component anymore.

 ```ts
 import store from './store'